Rhynchocyon

-Rhynchocyon is a genus of elephant shrew (or sengi) in the family Macroscelididae.
+Rhynchocyon is a genus of sengis in the family Macroscelididae.
 Members of this genus are known colloquially as giant sengis.

 They are a ground-dwelling mammal, significantly larger than their relatives in the order Macroscelidea that live primarily in dense forests across eastern Africa.
 Habitats range from eastern Africa's coastal forests, Rift Valley highlands, and the Congo basin.
 The species is widely threatened, with two of four assessed by the International Union for Conservation of Nature's Red List of Threatened Species.
 Habitat fragmentation from the growth of human settlements and activities are the primary threats to their populations.
 The genus contains the following five species and several subspecies: